itech-media/classgroup/README.md

 # ClassGroup

 ClassGroup is a utility/[grouping mechanism](https://cube.fyi/grouping/) to keep your CSS classses in JS consistently and semantically grouped.
-It helps uncluttering your markup when using utility-driven CSS principles or frameworks such as [TailwindCSS](https://tailwindcss.com).
+It helps uncluttering your markup when using utility-driven CSS principles or frameworks such as [TailwindCSS](https://tailwindcss.com) and improves developer experience with clearer readability.

 ### Usage
 ```